production-minds/prettylog/README.md

 - [supervisor](http://supervisord.org/) logs

-Version 0.1-dev
+Version 0.8-dev
 ===============

-This is a very early release.
+This is an early release.
 Use at your own risk.
 Comments and suggestions are welcome.

 Building
 ========